signal32/JRailsEngine/README.md

 Java based Game Engine / Framework.

+My first foray into game engine design and implementation.
+Nowhere near complete let alone production ready but could form a jumping off point for your own projects.
+Although RailsEngine is now being improved upon and rewritten in C#, pull requests will still be considered.
+New version will be made public when feature parity is reached.

 ### Key Features
 - Vulkan, Metal, DirectX and OpenGL rendering backends via BGFX.
 - Floating Origin implementation for large virtual world support